jkubala4454/Auto-Classroom-Attendance/README.md

 I would very much take any and all help, especially with the front end.
 I hope to have a web-based front-end for the teacher eventually.

 ## Versioning
+Current Version: 0.2.0
+Implemented Block Scheduling.

 Version 0.1.0
+Initial Commit

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors